thomasfredericks/raspberrypi-power/README.md

 An easy way to test this is to shutdown the Pi with sudo shutdown -h now, and connect pins 5 and 6 with a female to female cable.
 You only need to short them momentarily.
 Then you should find that the Pi will "awake".

 Source: https://howchoo.com/g/mwnlytk3zmm/how-to-add-a-power-button-to-your-raspberry-pi by https://howchoo.com/u/tyler

+## PowerBoost 1000C UPS: Safely halt Raspberry Pi when power supply is interrupted or disconnected

+This solution uses an Adafruit PowerBoost 1000C as a UPS for the Raspberry Pi.
+If the supply power is interrupted, the Raspberry Pi is powered by the battery and halts automatically.